|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 When an employee applies to a posting via their organization's internal job site, their Lever user profile will automatically be linked to their candidate profile (if it was not already linked).
 To learn more about linking user and candidate profiles, refer to our help article on adding and managing users.

-To filter your pipeline for internal opportunities, use the 'Origin' filter in the filter column.
+To filter your pipeline for internal opportunities, use the 'Origin' filter in the advanced filters modal.

 Visual Insights dashboards can also be filtered by origin, to report on metrics related to internal candidates.